 When you interview for a dental hygienist position, you will have to answer technical and behavioral questions.
 This is where clear answers become essential.
 Communication skills are a primary requirement for a dental hygienist career, and it’s important to show them off effectively.

-So, Tell Us About Yourself—Questions Asked
+So, Tell Us About Yourself—Typical Interview Questions

 - What questions do you have about the job?
 Don’t overdo your reply, but always make sure to ask a few questions to show your interest.